pkalivas/radiate/README.md

 [![Build Status](https://travis-ci.com/pkalivas/radiate.svg?branch=master)](https://travis-ci.com/pkalivas/radiate)
 ![Crates.io](https://img.shields.io/crates/v/radiate)

-Note - Radiate version 1.0.8 is the last version viable on the stable toolchain for now.
-This is due to serialization and deserialization of trait objects which requires the nightly toolchain as of tody (1/10/2020)
+## Versions
+**1.0.9** - **As of 1/10/2020 all versions after 1.0.9 require the nightly toolchain** Added serialization and deserialization to NEAT model through serde integration - serializing trait objects requires nightly crates for now.

+**1.1.0** - Fixed bug in NEAT model which sometimes resulted in faulty backpropagation for LSTM layers.
+Added ground work to use different optimizers, will be added fully in 1.1.1.

 Coming from Evolutionary Radiation.
 > Evolutionary radiation is a rapid increase in the number of species with a common ancestor, characterized by great ecological and morphological diversity - Pascal Neige.